 The Hybrid AI + Human Writing Workflow

-AI tools can research topics, generate outlines, draft comparison tables, suggest keywords, and create scaffolding for your articles.
-That part saves real time.
+AI tools can research topics, generate outlines, draft comparison tables, suggest keywords, and create scaffolding.
+That saves real time.

-But you need to add what AI can’t fake: personal experience, real screenshots, genuine opinions about whether a product is worth the money, and stories from actually using the things you write about.
-This is what Google calls E-E-A-T — Experience, Expertise, Authoritativeness, and Trust.
+But you need to add what AI can’t fake: personal experience, real screenshots, genuine opinions about whether a product is worth the money.
+This is what Google calls E-E-A-T — Experience, Expertise, Authoritativeness, Trust.

-A comparison table of five project management tools is useful.
-A comparison table with a paragraph about how you used Asana for six months and it drove you crazy because of one specific workflow limitation?
+A comparison table of five email marketing tools is useful.
+A comparison table with a paragraph about how you used one of them for six months and hit a specific workflow limitation?
 That converts readers into buyers because they trust you.

 The best workflow: let AI build the skeleton.
 You add the soul.